santhosh3614/YoutubeBLUE/README.md

 defines service end-points for all possible environments.
 Only the configured environment URI will be accessed when deployed.

-Example: When connecting to get a list of properties for a hotel search, 1 of 4 URI's would be accessed depending on what environment the application configured for.
+Example: When connecting to get a list of properties for a video search, 1 of 4 URI's would be accessed depending on what environment the application configured for.